xXViridianXx/Zot-API/README.md

 # AWS usage
 - go to the link:
 - https://1tgg4m2pra.execute-api.us-east-2.amazonaws.com/prod/
+- remember to load the json before using it!

 > ## Search for all courses in a subject:
 > - how to get all classes in COMPSCI